 - Learn about label statements that contribute to food safety and promote health and wellness.

-- Identify what’s next for food label controversies and regulations such as the FDA’s proposed changes to the nutrition facts label.
+- Identify what's next for food label controversies and regulations such as the FDA’s proposed changes to the nutrition facts label.

 - Create and evaluate a food label.